OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 People often distinguish between programs, which are compiled into a binary executable form; and scripts, which need to be run by an interpreter such as bash, Python or Perl.

 A process is an instance of a program in execution.
-Every process has a pid (Process ID), a ppid (Parent Process ID), and a pgid (Process Group ID).
+Every process has a **pid** (Process ID), a **ppid** (Parent Process ID), and a **pgid** (Process Group ID).
 Every process has program code, data, variables, file descriptors, and an environment.

-For historical reasons, the largest PID has been limited to a 16-bit number, or 32768.
-It is possible to alter this value by changing /proc/sys/kernel/pid_max.
-Eventually when process id reaches the max, it will start again at PID = 300.
+For historical reasons, the largest PID has been limited to a 16-bit number, or **32768**.
+It is possible to alter this value by changing `/proc/sys/kernel/pid_max`.
+Eventually when process id reaches the max, it will start again at `PID = 300`.

 A program may be composed of multiple simultaneous threads (multithreading), each of which is considered as its own process.

 ### Process Attributes

 At any given moment, the process may take a snapshot of itself by trapping the state of its CPU registers, where it is executing in the program, what is in the process' memory, and other information.
-This is the context (state) of the process, which is critical to the kernel's ability to do context switching.
+This is the context (state) of the process, which is critical to the kernel's ability to do **context switching**.

 Every process has permissions based on which user has called it to execute.
 It may also have permissions based on who owns its program file.

 Programs which are marked with an "s" execute bit have a different "effective" user id than their "real" user id.
-These programs are referred to as setuid programs.
-They run with the user-id of the user who owns the program, where a non-setuid program runs with the permissions of the user who starts it. setuid programs owned by root can be a security problem.
+These programs are referred to as **setuid programs**.
+They run with the user-id of the user who **owns** the program, where a non-setuid program runs with the permissions of the user who **starts** it. **setuid programs owned by root can be a security problem**.

 Every process has resources such as allocated memory, file handles, etc. When a process is started, it is isolated in its own user space to protect it from other processes.